fluxninja/aperture/docs/content/integrations/gateway/nginx.md

    ```

 7. Aperture needs `control_point` variable for referring the service in Aperture
-   Policy, which need to be set from Nginx `location` block:
+   Policy, which needs to be set from Nginx `location` block:

    ```bash
    http {